2021 Nagaland killings

 On 4 December 2021, a unit of 21st Para Special Forces of the Indian Army killed six civilians near the village of Oting in the Mon District of Nagaland, India.
 Eight more civilians and a soldier were killed in subsequent violence.
 The killings were widely condemned with many calling to repeal and revoke the Armed Forces Special Powers Act.
+Due to the provisions of the act, the accused army personnels were not prosecuted.

 Background

 Nagaland has been long beset with secessionist politics, often spilling into armed insurgency, to which the government has responded with a heavy presence of armed forces.
-In 1958, the Parliament of India enacted the Armed Forces Special Powers Act, which granted considerable leeway to armed forces and eliminated procedural safeguards.
-Civil society has accused the Indian Army of engaging in rampant human rights violations, including rape and extrajudicial murders under the cover of this law.
+In 1958, the Parliament of India enacted the Armed Forces Special Powers Act (AFSPA), which granted considerable leeway to armed forces and eliminated procedural safeguards.
+In addition, other laws and regulations make prosecution of army personnels impossible for human rights violations.
+This has resulted into several massacres in Nagaland in the past.
+Despite several peace accords signed between insurgents groups and the Indian government, these laws still remain in force.